cairis-platform/cairis/install.md

 * Starting cairisd

-Run `./cairisd.py runserver` (the script can be found in cairis/cairis/bin).
+If you want to run the Flask development servier, run `./cairisd.py runserver` (the script can be found in cairis/cairis/bin).
 However, before doing this, you need to ensure CAIRIS has been installed to a location that the process running `cairisd` has write access to.
+Alternatively, if you want to web services to be accessed via mod_wsgi-express run `mod_wsgi-express start-server cairis.wsgi`; cairis.wsgi can also be found in cairis/cairis/bin.

 * Use the application

-You can now point your browser to http://SERVERNAME:PORT_NUMBER, depending on where `cairisd` is installed, and what port it is listened to, e.g. http://myserver.org:7071.
+You can now point your browser to http://SERVERNAME:PORT_NUMBER, depending on where `cairisd` is installed, and what port cairisd or mod_wsgi-express is listening to, e.g. http://myserver.org:7071.
 Once you have authenticated, the application should load.

 ## Alternatively: